-“This is a major work that has its place in any EM collection, whether it's Berlin School or cosmic music, so much the magic in it hasn't finds an equal yet regarding that kind”
+“A major work that has its place in any EM collection, whether it's Berlin School or cosmic music”

 1 Search Direction 4:44 2 Receiving Signals 8:26 3 Lift Off to the Galaxy 3:19 4 1050 Mill.
 Light Years 4:24 5 Galaxy Cygnus-A 10:03 6 Constellation Swan 6:36 7 Interstellar Quasars 12:49 Communication KS 80.021

 (CD 38:25) Spheric Music SMCD 2022